Eduardoc1356/TikView-V1/README.md

 pip install pyfiglet==0.7.5

-(I think you can past this into terminal)
+(I think you can paste this into terminal)

 # Note